 Aphasia the loss of acquired language abilities, generally resulting from stroke or brain injury.

 How many persons have speech and language disorders?
+Our experience.

 The prevalence of speech sound disorders in young children is 8-9%.
 By the first grade, roughly 5% of children have noticeable speech disorders; the majority of these speech disorders have no known cause.